roleoroleo/yi-hack-MStar/README.md

   - SSH server - dropbear.
   - Telnet server - busybox.
   - FTP server.
+  - FTP push: export mp4 video to an FTP server (thanks to @Catfriend1).
   - Authentication for HTTP, RTSP and ONVIF server.
   - Proxychains-ng - Disabled by default.
 Useful if the camera is region locked.
   - Original watermark image removed.